 Section 46 of the PPR requires companies to immediately notify the CER of any incident.
-Refer to section 4 of this document for important guidance regarding the timing of this immediate notification.
+Refer to section 4 of the Guidelines for important guidance regarding the timing of this immediate notification.

 Section 46 of the PPR also requires the submission of a Preliminary Incident Report (PIR) and a Detailed Incident Report (DIR) "as soon as practicable".
 Generally, companies' initial notification of an incident will satisfy the PIR requirements.
 The information required for a DIR must be submitted via OERS within 12 weeks (84 days) of the company's notification to the CER.
-Refer to section 13 of this document for PIR and DIR information requirements.
-For complex incidents, companies may request an extension for submission of a DIR.
+Refer to section 13 of the